intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 by the stream approving bodies.
 More specifically, the RPC's responsibilities at the time of writing include the following:

-1. Editing inputs from all RFC streams to comply with the RFC Style Guide.
+1. Editing documents originating from all RFC streams to ensure that they adhere to editorial standards specified in the RFC Style Guide.

 2. Creating and preserving records of edits performed on documents.

 3. Identifying where editorial changes might have technical impact and seeking necessary clarification.

-4. Engaging in dialogue with authors, document shepherds, IANA, or stream-specific contacts (e.g., working group chairs and stream approving bodies) when clarification is needed.
+4. Establishing the publication readiness of each document through communication with the authors, IANA, or stream-specific contacts, supplemented if needed by the RSAB and RSCE.

 5. Creating and preserving records of dialogue with document authors.